Weekly Devotional 9-25-23 Like a Caterpillar and Yet Not

-Please note, this passage talks about two judgments concerning man; the judgment of the righteous (those who had come to faith in God) and the judgment of the unrighteous (Those who rejected Him).
-According to Scripture, it is your choice.
-God has provided the means by which you can be judged as righteous, this provision is found in the sacrifice of Jesus, God’s only begotten Son.
-Consider.
-“14 And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, 15 that whoever believes in Him should not perish but have eternal life.
+If you are one of the rejectors, please consider these words of Jesus word’s to Nicodemus and indirectly everyone; “14 As Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, 15 that whoever believes in Him should [c]not perish but have eternal life.
 16 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 17 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
-18 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
-(John 3:14-18).
+18 “He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
+19 And this is the condemnation, that the light has come into the world, and men loved darkness rather than light, because their deeds were evil.
+20 For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed.
+21 But he who does the truth comes to the light, that his deeds may be clearly seen, that they have been done in God” (John 3:14-21).

 Transforming Power; the Work of God on Behalf of Man